• Skip to primary navigation

 However, if ease of use is more important or specific measurements are required for a recipe, then the diluted and measured form of extract can be preferred.

-Flavor Profile and Intensity
+flavor and Intensity

-Anise has a distinct and intense flavor profile with hints of licorice and fennel, making it a popular ingredient in many culinary traditions.
+Anise has a distinct and intense flavor with hints of licorice and fennel, making it a popular ingredient in many culinary traditions.

 It ultimately depends on personal preference and the recipe requirements to determine whether to use anise seed or extract.